 3. Control productivity

 A reduction in absences ensures that workloads are consistent for other employees, and results in happier, more productive workers.
-Automated employee absence management software makes it easy to set and enforce absenteeism policies, and to address issues before they become real problems for your organization.
+Automated employee time management software makes it easy to set and enforce absenteeism policies, and to address issues before they become real problems for your organization.